christophergarthwood/jbooks/README.md

 Also ensure, after sourcing your rc file, that you:

 ```
-conda activate machine_learning_gpu;
+conda activate usfs_aiml_loaded;
 ```

+Root folders for this project will vary depending on your compute platform.
+If running this project from GitHub Codespaces then your starting folder will be /workspaces/jbooks folder.

-Then in the /workspaces/jbooks folder (which you should default in):
+Then in the root folder execute teh following script:

 ```
 ./script/run_codespaces_jupyter;